kebab-os/kebab-shell/README.md

 - urllib
 - select

 Most of these are built-in, and come with all python packages.
-Client preview:
+Client import in `client.py`:

 ```python
 import socket, ssl, base64, os, struct, urllib.parse, select, sys